wnafisi/books_onsight/README.md

 ## Motivation
 As someone who finds the richness in reading to be the sharing and discussion of ideas that come after the reading of a book, I wanted to create an app that allows not only the exchange of books, but also the exchange of ideas through user reviews and comments.

+## Contribute
+I'm a beginning developer and am looking to learn as much as I can.
+That said, feel free to submit issues and enhancement requests!

 ## Code style
 This project uses AirBnB Javascript.